Saud bin Saqr Al Qasimi: Achievements

-Soon after Saud's accession as Crown Prince, RAK Government asked the World Bank to conduct a study on the foreign investment avenues available to the emirate and has formulated a comprehensive master plan for development.
+Soon after Saud's accession as Crown Prince, the RAK Government asked the World Bank to conduct a study on the foreign investment avenues available to the emirate and formulated a comprehensive master plan for development.
 In 2005, RAK Government and the World Bank organised a conference called 'Live and Invest in Ras Al Khaimah' to present before investors the vast potential that the emirate holds for investment.

 Saud's reform initiatives improved the emirate GDP per capita from AED 35,000 in 2001 to an estimated AED 104,680 in 2018.

 Saud has received several awards, including an honorary doctorate from the University of Bolton, UK, in 2010; an honorary fellowship of the Jawaharlal Nehru Centre for Advanced Scientific Research in India, in 2013; and an honorary doctorate degree in economics from Incheon National University, South Korea, in 2018.
 The award from the University of Bolton was given in recognition of his role in supporting education in the emirate and for attracting leading academic institutions from around the world to Ras Al Khaimah.
 In November 2018, he was named Visionary Leader of the Year at the Arabian Business Awards in Dubai.

 Public services

 Saud has focused attention on improving education and healthcare.
-He created the Saqr Overseas Scholarship Program, as part of Al Qasimi Foundation for Policy Research that was founded in 2009, to encourage and enable local men and women to pursue higher education at international universities.
+He created the Saqr Overseas Scholarship Program, as part of Al Qasimi Foundation for Policy Research, that was founded in 2009, to encourage and enable local men and women to pursue higher education at international universities, in particular universities in the UK, US, Canada and Australia.
+This program has since expanded to include domestic universities, with the Scholarships Office providing academic advisory and support for those seeking careers that meet the strategic needs of Ras Al Khaimah.
+The Sheikh Saud bin Saqr Charitable Educational Foundation offers scholarships to top students from low-income families into the nursing course at RAK Medical and Health Sciences University.

 Additionally, the American University of Ras Al Khaimah (AURAK) was established to facilitate access to higher education in the emirate.
 AURAK has international accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-In addition to that, the university has accreditation of eight engineering programs by ABET, the School of Business’ final preparations for its AACSB accreditation visit, and 3+2 options that enable undergraduates to complete a master’s degree at prominent US universities.
+In addition to that, the university has accreditation of eight engineering programs by ABET, the School of Business’ final preparations for its AACSB accreditation visit, and 3+2 options that enable undergraduates to complete a master's degree at prominent US universities.
+AURAK is the first university in the UAE to obtain the QS 5 Stars Plus rating.
 The University of Bolton set up its first Middle East campus in the emirate in 2008 and the University of Stirling, UK, established a campus in Ras Al Khaimah in 2018.
+Northwood University, in Michigan, US, has also set up an international campus in Ras Al Khaimah.